 2. Extraction of the Intel RAID ROM module from an AMI UEFI BIOS file

 The extraction of a PCI ROM module doesn't effect the mainboard BIOS.
 It will stay untouched by the extraction.

 It is impossible to verify the version of the PCI ROM module as long as it is part of the BIOS file.
 So you have to extract it, if you want to make sure, that it is the desired version, which you want to flash into your own mainboard later.

-Contrary to the non-UEFI AMI BIOS the important PCI ROM modules of the AMI UEFI BIOS files are hidden and cannot be seen by opening the BIOS file.
-The shown modules named "AHCI" or "SBAHCI" are just copies of the original RAID ROM module, which is hidden.
+Contrary to the non-UEFI AMI BIOS the important "Option ROM" modules of the AMI UEFI BIOS files are hidden and cannot be seen by opening the BIOS file.
+All OROM files are stored within the file named "CSMCORE" and identified by the listed Vendor- and Device-ID.

 Run the Aptio MMTool and open the mainboard BIOS file (see above).

 Scroll down within the Aptio MMTool GUI window and search for the FileName "CSMCORE" with the GUID beginning with "A062CF1F-8473-" and highlight the related line: Update of the Intel RAID ROM with Aptio MMTool - Part 2.png - Bild entfernt (keine Rechte)

 Hit the "Extract" tab and make sure, that the line with the FileName "CSMCORE" is still highlighted.